Cathedral of the Holy Spirit, Istanbul: Papal associations

-Statue of Pope Benedict XV in the courtyard of the cathedral.
+Statue of Pope Benedict XV in the cathedral courtyard.

-The Holy Spirit's courtyard houses a bronze statue of Pope Benedict XV (1854-1922) built by the Turkish state in 1922 in remembrance of his support to Turkish soldiers.
-The statue rests upon a stone pedestal with a plaque that reads: "Benefactor of all people, regardless of nationality or religion".
-Pope Benedict XV presided over the Catholic Church between 1914 and 1922, and is known for his efforts to stop World War I. He also contributed to the establishment of a hospital on the Turkish-Syrian border where wounded Turkish soldiers were treated.
-The statue was cleaned by Istanbul Greater Municipality in 2006 shortly before Pope Benedict XVI visit to the city.
-Sultan Mehmet VI is believed to have contributed 500 gold liras to the funds collected for the erection of the statue.
+The courtyard has a bronze statue of Pope Benedict XV (1854-1922), given by the Turkish state in 1922 in remembrance of his support to Turkish troops.
+Benedict XV, who reigned from 1914 to 1922 and is known for his efforts to stop World War I, helped establish a hospital on the Turkish-Syrian border to treat wounded Turkish soldiers.
+The statue’s stone pedestal has a plaque reading: "Benefactor of all people, regardless of nationality or religion."
+Sultan Mehmet VI is thought to have donated 500 gold lira to raise funds for the statue.
+The statue was cleaned by Istanbul Metropolitan Municipality in 2006, shortly before Pope Benedict XVI visited the city.